UniCredit Bank Austria Analysis:

 - An increase in mobility from east to west could compensate for the lack of qualification-related alignment in sub-segments such as tourism, retail and some business services

-The positive effects of economic recovery are now being felt distinctly on the Austrian labor market.
+The positive effects of economic recovery are now being felt distinctly on the Austrian labour market.
 From its peak of 9.2 percent at the start of 2016, the unemployment rate has fallen to a seasonally adjusted 8.6 percent in autumn 2017.
 While the number of job-seekers fell by almost 20,000 in this period, the number of job vacancies has increased sharply by around 24,000.

 This means that, on the Austrian employment market, there has been a disproportionately strong increase in job vacancies on the one hand, and a relatively slowly falling rate of unemployment on the other.
 For the first time since 1990, the number of job vacancies has increased faster than the number of job-seekers has fallen.
-In a new study, UniCredit Bank Austria economists are investigating the reasons behind this structural change, which represents an obvious deterioration in the alignment of labor supply and demand on the Austrian labor market.
+In a new study, UniCredit Bank Austria economists are investigating the reasons behind this structural change, which represents an obvious deterioration in the alignment of labour supply and demand on the Austrian labour market.

-“The distribution of the labor supply to the demand in the different federal states has deteriorated significantly in the past five years”, said UniCredit Bank Austria Chief Economist Stefan Bruckbauer, speaking about the key results of the new study.
+“The distribution of the labour supply to the demand in the different federal states has deteriorated significantly in the past five years”, said UniCredit Bank Austria Chief Economist Stefan Bruckbauer, speaking about the key results of the new study.
 “And yet, in Austria, there has been no deterioration in the alignment between supply and demand due to a lack of qualifications.
 The so-called qualification mismatch has not changed in the past five years.
 Only the regional mismatch has increased sharply, i.e. the distribution between the federal states”, said Bruckbauer.
-The reason for this is the sharp 10 percent increase in the labor supply since 2011, which is also responsible for the slow fall in the unemployment rate.
+The reason for this is the sharp 10 percent increase in the labour supply since 2011, which is also responsible for the slow fall in the unemployment rate.

 Alignment of supply and demand stable with regard to qualifications

-The discrepancy between supply and demand on the labor market due to no training, inadequate or unsuitable training or even over-qualification, has not increased in Austria since 2011.
+The discrepancy between supply and demand on the labour market due to no training, inadequate or unsuitable training or even over-qualification, has not increased in Austria since 2011.
 The mismatch indicator calculated by the Bank Austria economists is relatively stable during this period, at 0.18.
 This means that just less than every fifth job-seeker would have to change their educational qualifications in order to achieve an even distribution of the ratio of job-seekers to job vacancies across all education categories in Austria.